googleapis/google-cloud-dotnet/docs/root/guides/cleanup.md

 when either the application domain is unloaded, or the process exits.
 For most applications, this is perfectly adequate; explicit shutdown is only required when your application needs to ensure that it has handled all requests appropriately before exiting.

+## REST-based APIs

+Summary: Use a single client if you can; if you have to create multiple clients at a high frequency, dispose of them when you're done.

+Just as a reminder, Google Cloud Client Libraries for .NET has three libraries for REST-based APIs:

+- Google.Cloud.Storage.V1 (StorageClient)
+- Google.Cloud.BigQuery.V2 (BigQueryClient)
+- Google.Cloud.Translation.V2 (TranslationClient, AdvancedTranslationClient)

+In November 2017, these client classes were changed to implement the `IDisposable` interface.
+The `Dispose` method simply disposes of the underlying service object, which in turn disposes of the underlying `HttpClient`.

+There are three broad usage scenarios to consider:

+- A single long-lived client object (or perhaps a limited set, e.g. using different credentials) used for many operations.
+- A new client used for each set of operations, e.g. a new client created for each incoming request on a web site, but with relatively low-frequency use.
+- A new client created for each set of operations, with high-frequency use.

+The ability to dispose of the client really only affects the last of these scenarios.
+The way that `HttpClient` works has two downsides when new clients are created frequently:

+- Connections to the API server (e.g. the Storage API server) can take a long time to close.
+This can cause problems if you're running in an environment with a limited number of available connections.
+- Buffers within `HttpClient` can consume memory for longer than is desirable.

+In many cases these don't actually cause problems - if you don't reach your connection limit, and the garbage collector is collecting the `HttpClient` buffers fast enough to keep your memory usage low, you're fine.
+Likewise if you only ever create a limited set of client objects, you shouldn't run into issues.

+In other cases, where (for whatever reason) you really want to create a lot of client objects in quick succession, it's prudent to dispose of the clients when you're done with them.
+Now that the client classes implement `IDisposable`, you can simply use `using` statements in the normal way.